What you need to know today about the virus outbreak

 WHAT YOU NEED TO KNOW:

-For most people, the virus causes only mild or moderate symptoms, such as fever and cough.
-For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
+For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
+For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.
 The vast majority of people recover.

 Here are the symptoms of the virus compared with the common flu.